-. . .
-[I]n regards to the Siegrist grievance [Respondent] was dishonest, fraudulent, deceitful, and . . . misappropriated the estate's funds for his own personal benefit.
+We agree with the Complainant that Respondent's behavior in regards to the Siegrist grievance was dishonest, fraudulent, deceitful, and that he misappropriated the estate's funds for his own personal benefit.
 We find clear and convincing evidence that Respondent intentionally deceived his brother and the court about the status of his father's estate.
 Respondent's actions and inactions elevated Respondent's behavior from simple conversion to misappropriation, as Respondent repeatedly failed to respond to inquiries from his brother and his brother's attorney concerning the status of the estate, which forced David Siegrist to hire counsel to request a formal accounting from the estate.